-Montana State University is committed to reviewing trends as it relates to residence hall fire incidents, alarms, and best practices in order to provide our campus community with a fire-safe living and learning environment.
+Montana State University is committed to reviewing trends as it relates to residence hall fire incidents, alarms, and best practices to provide our campus community with a fire-safe living and learning environment.
 New programs and policies are developed as needed to help ensure the safety of all faculty, staff, and students.
 Montana State University is committed to enhancing the degree of fire and life safety of all campus facilities.
-As funding allows, the university would like to improve fire and life safety across facilities through:

-• The fire alarm system within Madison Hall and Jefferson Hall is planned for replacement in the summer of 2023.
+The fire alarm system within Madison Hall and Jefferson Hall was updated and replaced during the summer of 2023.